A single form entry Church of England Primary linked to the Diocese of Southwell and Nottingham Multi Academy Trust

 The academy works with a number of external organisations.

-Alternatively parents can access Nottinghamshire’s local offer website which contains information about services available to families.
+Alternatively parents can access Nottinghamshire’s Local Offer website which contains information about services available to families.
 This can be found at:

 - 12. How will the school/setting prepare my child/young person to: i) Join the school/setting?

 Extra visits to familiarise children with the setting and with staff can be arranged.
 Discussions with previous settings and parents form a clear picture of the child’s needs.
 Transition books/pictures/film clips can be arranged so that the children can continue to familiarise themselves at home and share with key family members.
+Occasionally additional funding maybe applied for to support this work.

 - ii) Transfer between phases of education (e.g. early years to primary, primary to secondary etc)?

-Meetings between key staff, parents and Inclusion Lead are held to discuss needs and provision.
+Meetings between key staff, parents and SENCo are held to discuss needs and provision.
 Extra transition visits to new classes/staff can be arranged and booklets of photos put together for children to keep at home over the holidays.
 These can be used as a discussion/preparation for moving up.
 Some pupils are supported to make a 'Ready to Move On' book.

 - iii) Prepare for adulthood and independent living?